Estimating Racial Disparities When Race is Not Observed: Bias of the Standard Methodology

 \end{assump}

-Like Assumption \ref{a:indep-sgx}, Assumption \ref{a:cens-acc} may never hold exactly in practice.
-Despite the best efforts of the Census Bureau, the decennial census has intrinsic error, including undercounting minority racial groups \citep{census2022undercount, censuscount, racecounts}, as well as error introduced by privacy-preserving mechanisms \citep{abowd2020}.
+Despite the best efforts of the Census Bureau, Assumption \ref{a-acc} may never hold exactly in practice.
+The decennial census has intrinsic error, including undercounting minority racial groups \citep{census2022undercount, censuscount, racecounts}, as well as error introduced by privacy-preserving mechanisms \citep{abowd2020, mccartan2023nmf}.
 And because of births, deaths, and moves, census data are often out-of-date from the moment of publication.
 These errors have led further extensions of the BISG estimator to account for some of this measurement error \citep{imai2022addressing}, which can help with accuracy for smaller racial groups.
-The plausibility of Assumption \ref{a:cens-acc} is stretched even further when the study population is a subset of the whole U.S. population, and so is not covered by national census data.
-In these cases, analysts should set \(\vb q_R\) to the known or estimated marginal racial distribution in the study population, rather than the national racial distribution.
-It may be more plausible then to assume that the conditional distributions \(\Pr(S\mid R)\) and \(\Pr(G,X\mid R)\) match the census distributions, even if \(\Pr(R)\) does not.
+The plausibility of Assumption \ref{a-acc} is stretched even further when the study population is a subset of the whole U.S. population, and so is not covered by national census data.
+In these cases, analysts should set \(\vb q_R\) to the known or estimated marginal racial distribution in the study population, rather than the national racial distribution, when this margin in known.
+It may be more plausible then to assume that the conditional distributions \(\Pr(S\mid R)\) and \(\Pr(G,X\mid R)\) match the census distributions, even if \(\Pr(R)\) does not \citep{rosenman2023firstname}. \citet{greengard2023bisg} take this approach a step further by by raking BISG probabilities to all known margins, further improving calibration.

+The second assumption required by BISG is the following conditional independence relation between an individual's surname and residence location (as well as other characteristics) given their unobserved race.